-Except for our product revenues policy, which is described below, for a description of our critical accounting policies, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Significant Judgments and Estimates" in our Form 10-K for the year ended December 31, 2019 on file with the SEC.
-Other than for product revenue, there have been no significant changes to our critical accounting policies since December 31, 2019.
+For a description of our critical accounting policies, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Significant Judgments and Estimates" in our Form 10-K for the year ended December 31, 2020 on file with the SEC.
+There have been no significant changes to our critical accounting policies since December 31, 2020.